-The court may, at its discretion, refer the case to mediation (article 20 of the Civil Conciliation Act); however, with the exception of certain kinds of cases, the court initiates settlement discussions by itself and rarely refers a case to mediation.
+The court may, at its discretion, refer the case to mediation (article 20 of the Civil Conciliation Act (Act No. 222 of 1951)); however, with the exception of certain kinds of cases, the court initiates settlement discussions by itself and rarely refers a case to mediation.

-If the parties reach an agreement, the court generally respects it and makes a record of settlement in accordance with the content of such agreement.
+If the parties reach an agreement, the court generally respects it and makes a record of settlement in accordance with the content of this agreement.